ppedemon/waes-ta-devops/README.md

 by means of a [NodePort](https://kubernetes.io/docs/concepts/services-networking/service/#nodeport) Kubernetes service at port `30900` on the cluster's single node external IP address.

-You can execute the following store in a `HOST` environment variable the external IP address of the cluster's node:
+You can execute the following to store in a `HOST` environment variable the external IP address of the cluster's node:

 ```bash